Note: I get commissions for purchases made through links in this post.

 PowerLand makes portable generators but not many models of them.
 In fact, there are only two power levels – 1500 watts and 10,000 watts.

 In this review, I’ll take a look at everything currently available according to the PowerLand website.
-[Update: There is a new PowerLand site here that seems to have come into existence after this review was created.]
-Perhaps there’s a PowerLand generator that will interest you.
+[Update: There is a new Powerland site here that seems to have come into existence after this review was created, but it’s not really for this brand.]

 If you’re in a rush and just want to check the pricing and availability of PowerLand portable generators at Amazon, you can click the links below.
 At the time of this writing, the PD2G10000E was not listed at Amazon, so I have not included it in this list.